 - Use A Deep, Narrow Cup For Dipping: The melted chocolate/candy coating should be deep enough to submerge the cake ball completely to avoid having to twirl it around. **NEW METHOD* Another method I saw on Cupcake Wars recently was to place the melted chocolate in a bowl, place the cake pop in the bowl and then spoon the chocolate on.

 - Box Cake Is Just Fine– If you’re not against the ingredients, make it easy for yourself and just purchase a box cake and make some homemade frosting.
 No one will know.

 - Use A Styrofoam Holder- A block of Styrofoam makes a really great holder to stick the cake pops in while they are drying, and it’s cheap.

 How To Make Cake Pops With Cake Mix

-As much as I love all things from scratch on this site, when it come to “food projects” like cake pops, I usually turn to the box cake mix and a can of frosting route.
+As much as I love all things from scratch on this site when it comes to “food projects” like cake pops, I usually turn to the box cake mix and a can of frosting route.
 It’s so much quicker!

 Homemade Frosting For Cake Pops

-If you’re looking for homemade frosting to use with your cake pops these are are my two favorites!
+If you’re looking for homemade frosting to use with your cake pops, these are my two favorites!